marsctx/Azure-ELK-Deployment/README.md

 $ main.yml
 ```

-This copies the playbook files to the correct place.
+This copies the playbook files in this repository to your ansible container to deploy the ELK stack.

-Next, you must create a hosts file to specify which VMs to run each playbook on.
-Run the commands below:
+Next, run the commands below to verify the hosts file that identify the web and ELK serervs network IP.

+  *Note: It is important that this file reflects the IP addresses included in the network where ELK is being deployed.

 ```md
 $ cd /etc/ansible